 - Drivers of motor vehicles need to share the road with bicyclists.
 Be courteous—allow at least three feet of clearance when passing a bicyclists on the road, look for cyclists before opening a car door or pulling from a parking space, and yield to cyclists at intersections and as directed by signs and signals.
 Be especially watchful for cyclists when making turns, either left or right.

-Todd C. Passman, P.A. handles bicycle accident cases in Fort Pierce, Port St. Lucie, Vero Beach, Stuart, and Okeechobee, Florida, and surrounding areas.
+The Law Office of Todd C. Passman, handles bicycle accident cases in Fort Pierce, Port St. Lucie, Vero Beach, Stuart, and Okeechobee, Florida, and surrounding areas.